Abacus, usually a square uppermost part of a capital..

 Basilica (1), a rectangular building with a central nave, side aisles separated by colonnades, with or without a transept, (2) Roman Catholic Church that has been accorded certain privileges by the pope.

-Bay, a vaulted division of nave, aisle, choir or transept along its longitudinal axis.
+Bay, a vaulted division of a nave, aisle, choir or transept along its longitudinal axis.

 Blind (arch, arcade), an arch or arcade with no openings, usually as decoration on a wall.